rcoy-v/cloud-native/README.md

 The application in this cloud native example is an OpenFaas function, using [Node.js](https://nodejs.org/).

-[OpenFaas](https://www.openfaas.com/) is a platform for serverless functions, that can be run on top of Kubernetes.
+[OpenFaas](https://www.openfaas.com/) is a framework for serverless functions, that can be run on top of Kubernetes.
 Functions are packaged, run, and managed as [Docker](https://www.docker.com/) containers.